Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

 \subsection{Markov Chain Monte Carlo (MCMC) fitting procedure}

+Below we will fit our GW source model (Section~\ref{subsect_A}) to a simulated SRGO response signal degraded by a given amount of noise in order to derive the relationship between the measurement noise and the precision with which the model parameters can be estimated, and to explore any degeneracies between these parameters.
+To this end, we will use an MCMC fitting procedure.

 MCMC is a Bayesian inference tool for numerically obtaining the joint posterior probability distribution of unknown model parameters by directly drawing samples from the posterior.
-MCMC works by following an algorithm to find and explore around the regions in parameter space that correspond to the maximum likelihood of the parameters being a fit for the given data, given model and a prior probability distribution of the unknown fitting parameters \cite{vanRavenzwaaij2016, 1909.12313, Luengo2020}.
+MCMC finds and explores the regions in parameter space that correspond to the maximum likelihood of the model being a fit for the given data and a prior probability distribution of the fitting parameters \cite{vanRavenzwaaij2016, 1909.12313, Luengo2020}.

-MCMC methods are preferred over the conventional matched filtering algorithm \cite{Sathyaprakash2009} for thorough and efficient GW parameter estimation, because the typical GW models contain around 15 to 17 fitting parameters, and making a grid in parameter space of such a high dimensionality would require an impossibly long computation time.
-In our study, we do GW parameter estimation using MCMC methods, keeping all possible unknown parameters as the fitting parameters.
-These are nine in number, namely, the GW source masses $m_1, m_2$ ; the initial separation between the masses, $r_0$ ; the GW source inclination angle, $i$ ; the GW source redshift, $z$ ; the initial phase of the GW, $\delta_0$ ; the right ascension, $\alpha_{src}$ and declination, $\delta_{src}$ of the GW source ; and the polarization angle, $\psi_{eq}$ of the GW in the reference frame of equatorial celestial coordinates.
+We prefer MCMC methods over the conventional matched filtering algorithm \cite{Sathyaprakash2009} for thorough and efficient GW parameter estimation, because our GW model contains $9$ free parameters, and making a grid in a parameter space of such high dimensionality would require an unfeasibly long computation time.
+In general, we indeed fit for all $9$ model paramaters: the GW source masses $m_1, m_2$; the initial separation between the masses, $r_0$; the GW source inclination angle, $i$; the GW source redshift, $z$; the initial phase of the GW, $\delta_0$; the right ascension, $\alpha_{\rm src}$ and declination, $\delta_{\rm src}$, of the GW source; and the polarization angle, $\psi_{\rm eq}$ of the GW.
+The MCMC fitting is implemented using the PyMC3 python module \cite{Salvatier2016}.

-In our code, we first create synthetic noisy data points by adding Gaussian noise to the SRGO response computed for user-provided parameters.
-The noisy data is then transformed to Fourier space via a Fast Fourier Transform (FFT) and passed to the likelihood function.
+We first create synthetic noisy data points by adding Gaussian noise to the SRGO response computed for a given set of parameters.
+The noisy data are then transformed to Fourier space and passed to the likelihood function.

+We use flat priors for the unknown fitting parameters and a two-dimensional Gaussian noise `Whittle' likelihood function, as also done by LIGO for GW parameter estimation \cite{thrane_talbot_2019}.
+The priors corresponding to angular parameters are bounded between $-180 \degree$ and $180 \degree$, whereas priors corresponding to non-angular parameters are bounded between zero and twice their true parameter values for computational efficiency.